builditdan/blocitoff/README.md

 **== README**
-This is my first application as part of my bloc.io training.
-It will be a Wiki SaaS collaboration tool where users can create their own wikis.
+This is my second application as part of my bloc.io training.
+It will be a  self-destructing to-do list application.

 **Ruby Version Information**
 `ruby 2.2.1p85 (2015-02-26 revision 49769) [x86_64-darwin14]``